Yuuki910/TatsuPI.js/README.md

 api.getGuildLeaderboard("<guildId>",[page number]); // To get the guild leaderboard api.getUserRankInGuild("<userId>", "<guildId>"); // To get the User Rank in a guild
 ```

+Improvement:
+-Include the period parameter that can specify all time, monthly or weekly to the guild leaderboard or member ranking
+Added Store
+-Added Store function (pending later)